polowis/blog/_posts/2020-04-13-memoization---improve-code-performance.md

 Sometimes when you build the project, have you ever noticed that somewhere in your code runs really slow, even though the data already exists.
 Or you may even heard from someone complaining the same thing!
 Given example of user account, once the data has been taken by the user from the database, we should not retrieve it again.
 Unless the data is updated, else just let the user use the cached data.

 Usually, the people who work in software development industry can understand the term **Memoization**, but front-end developers most likely do not understand how it works.
-In short, **Memoization** is an optimization technique that used to speed up computer programs by storing information in cache, it will return the cached results when the same computation is executed.
+In short, **Memoization** is an optimization technique that used to speed up computer programs by storing information in cache, it will return the cached results when the same computation is needed.

 ## Example